There are different medications available that help people with COVID-19 to relieve their symptoms and prevent serious illness.

 Your GP or healthcare provider will determine if a COVID-19 medication will be helpful for you.

 You are encouraged to see your GP about your eligibility in advance so treatments can be identified should you contract COVID-19, or as soon as you develop symptoms or test positive.

-If you have COVID-19, most GPs can provide telehealth consultations to give you advice over the phone while you are in isolation.
+If you have COVID-19, most GPs can provide telehealth consultations to give you advice over the phone.